-On October 2, the BLS also released data on the employment situation in September, indicating that nonfarm payroll rose by 661 thousand from the previous month, lowering the unemployment rate to 7.9%.
-212 As indicated in Figure 14, the U.S. economy has experienced monthly gains in jobs since the loss of more than 20 million jobs in April.
-The gains, however, have declined on a monthly basis, raising concerns that the U.S. economic recovery has stalled.
-The number of unemployed fell to 13.6 million.
-Over the five-month period from May to September, job gains were notable in the leisure and hospitality industry (particularly in food services and drinking establishments), public-sector education and health services, retail trade, health care and social assistance, professional and business services, and other services, while employment in government (mostly state and local governments) fell.
+As indicated in Figure 18, with the exception of December, the U.S. economy experienced monthly gains in jobs since the loss of more than 20 million jobs in April.
+The gains, however, have declined on a monthly basis and have not equaled the number of jobs lost, raising concerns that the U.S. economic recovery had stalled.
+The number of unemployed workers was 10.1 million in January, down from the previous month's total of 10.7 million.
+Over the nine-month period from May 2020 through January 2021, job gains were notable in the leisure and hospitality industry (particularly in food services and drinking establishments), retail trade, public-sector education and health services, health care and social assistance, professional and business services, and other services, while employment in government (mostly state and local governments) fell.